frc2204/shortlinks/README.md

 For more information regarding GitHub Pages, visit [pages.github.com](https://pages.github.com).

-The GitHub action included with this repository will automatically build and deploy your shortlinks to GitHub Pages - no need to worry about that.
+The GitHub action included with this repository will automatically build and deploy your shortlinks to GitHub Pages.
+If you do not want to use GitHub Pages, you can disable the action by removing the `.github/workflows/gh-pages.yml` file.

 ### Managing Shortlinks